 Time Tuesdays & Thursdays 1:30-2:50 PM

-The Course Assistants hold office hours several different times a week, Monday-Friday, in the basement of the Huang Building (look for the CS102 sign).
-Times are given in the course calendar.
+The CAs hold 20 hours of office hours a week, Monday-Friday, in reserved areas in the Engineering Quad.
+Times and places are given in the course calendar.

-Professor Widom holds office hours on Wednesdays 4:00-5:30pm in the Dean's Office #227 on the 2nd floor of the Huang building.
-Updates to her office hours will be posted on the course calendar .
+Professor Widom holds office hours on Wednesdays 4:00-5:00pm in the Dean's Office #227 on the 2nd floor of the Huang building.
+Updates to her office hours will be posted on the course calendar.

-Grades for the course will be weighted equally on composite scores for projects, tests, and homework assignments.
+Grades for the course will be weighted equally on composite scores for projects, exams, and homework assignments.
+That is, the 5 homework assignments will carry the same weight as the 2 exams.
 There will be 5 assignments, 2 projects, a midterm exam, and a final exam.
 See the syllabus below for dates and times.
-There will be no alternate final, so please make sure you will be available for the final exam on December 11.
+There will be no alternate exams, so please make sure you will be available for the midterm on May 10 and the final exam on June 8.